pyk/pyk.sh/questions/2022-10-01-what-are-cloudflare-pages.md

 your users.

 If you want to build dynamic web application you can directly write Cloudflare Pages function to handle the HTTP request.
-You can do all business logic in here too.
+Cloudflare Pages Functions enable you to run server-side code to enable dynamic functionality without running a dedicated server.
+With Functions, you can introduce application aspects such as authenticating, querying databases, handling form submissions, or working with middleware.
 You can also use [Full Stack Web Framework][4] like [Remix][5] to write fast web application.

 Cloudflare Pages is a complete platform that lets you focus on the user